-The Sentinel (in the white enclosure) contains a CR2 lithium battery to backup certain values in SRAM memory as well as the real-time clock.
+The Sentinel contains a CR2 lithium battery to backup certain values in SRAM memory as well as the real-time clock.
 This battery should last between 5-10 years depending on how much time the device is powered off. {Note: Units manufactured prior to May 2016 contain a CR2032 lithium coin cell which has an estimated life of 2 - 5 yrs}.